-Great question, and truly understanding the role of an editor in the process is critical to most effectively partnering with this critical asset!
+Great questions!
+Truly understanding the role of an editor in the process is critical to most effectively partnering with this critical asset!

-Overall, if you spend much time talking with me about publishing, you'll quickly learn that one of my mantras is "Not Editing is Not an Option."
-After all, if NYT bestselling authors still require editors, who is any one of us to think that we don't!
+If you spend much time talking with me about publishing, you'll quickly learn that one of my mantras is "Not Editing is Not an Option."
+After all, if New York Times bestselling authors still require editors, who is any one of us to think that we don't!

 We are each simply too close to our work to be objective about issues with flow and content, we see words that were in our head but didn't make it to the page, or we fail to identify the instance of "there" that should be "their."